 A very unique experience awaits you as you enter Kansas.
 The Tall Grass Prairie Preserve gives you glimpse into what real prairie living was like.
 You can visit an old school (that consisted of one classroom), or you can explore the single church on the hill.
 Hike through the tall prairie grass and come up close and personal with nature (ideal place for bird-watchers) and the bisons.
 Fun Fact!
 In the Kansas Flint Hills you will see the last 4% of the tall grass that used to fill these hills.

 Our second-last state and stop along Route 66 is known as “the heart of St Louis”.
 Forest Park sees more than 12,000,000 visitors per year!
-This is also where you’ll find the Muny (Municipal Theater of St Louis) – the nation’s largest outdoor theater.
-Visitors flock here to watch famous operas like Aida under the stars, or enjoy fireworks from an amphitheater tailor-made for a show in the sky!
+This is also where you’ll find the Muny (Municipal Theater of St Louis) – the nation’s largest outdoor theatre.
+Visitors flock here to watch famous operas like Aida under the stars, or enjoy fireworks from an amphitheatre tailor-made for a show in the sky!

 So, grab your beer and toast to your 3,940km journey through the open spaces of America!